hxmelab/node-red-contrib-bosch-shc/README.md

 ## Scenario Node

-Use this node to trigger the scenario defined in this node.
+Use this node to trigger the defined scenario.
 Each **msg** can be used as a trigger.
+This node sends a message when the defined scenario has been triggered.

 ![Scenario node](docs/scenario_node.png)

 ## Faults Node

-This node sends all events containing the **faults**-key.
+This node sends all events containing the **faults** property.
 These messages usually refer to low-battery events of battery-powered edge devices.

 ![Faults node](docs/faults_node.png)